shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 The first will help us detect the location of a threat in an image.
 It will also be used to detect the location of head/hands and groin.
 The second will help in figuring out the body zone the threat belongs to using the relative position of the threat with respect to head, hands and groin.
 These two operations will be performed for each of the frames in a scan.
 The final logic will aggregate the predictions of all the frames to make a final prediction of the probability of threats in 17 body zones of the subject.

+#### Object Detection
+In this section, I am going to briefly cover the technology underlying the first stage of the proposed model- Object Detection in an image.
+Given an image, Object detection is an algorithm to detect the class of an object and its bounding boxes(usually a tuple containing the top-left top and bottom-right coordinates) in the image, there can be more than one object in an image.
+The bounding boxes are the added complexiety in Object Detection over the traditional image classification problem.

+Object Detection algorithms build on top of the image classification components.
+In the simplest Object Detection algorithm(R-CNN) a neural net based image classifier is run over an externally computed crops(bounding boxes) of the input image.
+More sophisticated algorithms refine the way the bounding boxes are computed, they reformulate the detection of bounding boxes as a learning of offsets over a predefined anchors for the image.
+The following are the two architectures based of these approach.

+1) Single Shot Detector (SSD)
+2) Faster R-CNN

+SSD based approaches use single feed-forward convolutional network to predict classes and the anchor offset in one pass through the network.
+Because of the single pass, they are faster for inference but lack in precision when compared to other architectures.

+In Faster R-CNN, the detection is done in three stages.
+First, the input image is sent half-way through a image classification module.
+Next, the features at this intermediate level are used to construct class agnostic box proposals(tied to some learning algorithm).
+At Last, the cropped images using box proposals are fed through the remainder of the image classification module to output the classes.

+To accommodate different precision, domain, training time and inference time requirements, [TensorFlow provides Object Detection algorithms](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) based on the combination of the above architectures, the underlying image classification neural nets(VGG, RESNET, INCEPTION) and pre-trained datasets (ILSVRC, COCO).
+I plan to benchmark the following algorithms for my use-case.

+- ssd_mobilenet_v1_coco
+- faster_rcnn_resnet101_coco
+- faster_rcnn_inception_resnet_v2_atrous_lowproposals_coco

+Once implemented, this module will provide the bounding boxes for head, hands, groin and threats in an image

+#####Zone Prediction using Supervised Learning
+Based on the output of the Object Detection module, if there are more than one threat in an image then the model has to predict the body zones of those threats.
+This task will be done using a supervised learning algorithm and I plan to use XGBOOST for this purpose.

+XGBOOST [^5] “Extreme Gradient Boosting” is an  implementation of gradient boosted decision trees.
+It is known for its speed and scalability.
+The input to the XGBOOST will be :

+- Frame Number.
+- Bounding box for the head.
+- Bounding boxes of hands.
+- Bounding boxes of groin.
+- Bounding boxes of threat.

+Based on the above inputs, the XGBOOST model will be trained to predict the body zone(1-17) of the threat.

 ### Benchmark
 As discussed in the above section, my model will have two steps for detecting the threats in body zones of a subject.